-Option Description both Both source and destination have to match with the given geoip(s) any Either the source or the destination has to match with the given geoip(s). dest The destination matches with the given geoip. src The source matches with the given geoip.
+Option Description both Both directions have to match with the given geoip(s) any One of the directions has to match with the given geoip(s). dest If the destination matches with the given geoip. src The source matches with the given geoip.

-geoip currently only supports IPv4.
+The keyword only supports IPv4.
 As it uses the GeoIP2 API of MaxMind, libmaxminddb must be compiled in.
 You must download and install the GeoIP2 or GeoLite2 database editions desired.
-Visit the MaxMind site at https://dev.maxmind.com/geoip/geolite2-free-geolocation-data for details.
+Visit the MaxMind site at https://dev.maxmind.com/geoip/geoip2/geolite2/ for details.